A BRIEF

 the history of the Manor of South Mimms, which I assume

-always contains Furzefield, is rather complicated for
+always contains Furzefield, is rather complicated because

+changed many times.
 By 1086 the

 Domesday Book contains a reference to South Mimms (Mimes)